potpiejimmy/dncash-io/README.md

 ### 2. Register token devices (end-user smartphones)

 When a pre-authorized token is created by the bank on behalf of a bank customer, the secure access code that is needed to redeem the cash token later is encrypted with the public key of a target device so that the cash token can only be redeemed with physical access to the end-user's smartphone.
 Therefore, each smartphone needs to create a secure public-private-key-pair and the public key then needs to be registered with dncash-io.
-The banking typically calls the 'register token device' API endpoint once when a bank user agrees to the Terms and Conditions of the cash service in the banking app or when the bank user uses the cash service for the first time.
+The banking backend typically calls the 'register token device' API endpoint once when a bank user agrees to the Terms and Conditions of the cash service in the banking app or when the bank user uses the cash service for the first time.

 Using the bank's Token API credentials, the bank sends the device's public key along with a custom reference name (and optional additional data in the info field):